-If these muscles become weak sudden stress on the bladder (such as coughing, laughing or sneezing) may cause you to leak urine.
+Although less common in men than women these muscles can become weakened, especially with repeated coughing or following prostate surgery.
+If weakened sudden stress on the bladder (such as coughing, laughing or sneezing) may cause you to leak urine or pass wind.
 This is often called stress incontinence.
 Many people are too embarrassed to discuss this with anyone and think it is a natural (irreversible) part of ageing and/or their illness and do not realise it is treatable and can be helped with pelvic floor exercises.